uphy/agent-sync/docs/glob-patterns.md

 # Glob Pattern Support

-agent-def uses glob patterns in multiple contexts:
+agent-sync uses glob patterns in multiple contexts:

 1. In the `inputs` field of configuration files to select input files
 2. In template functions (`include`, `includeRaw`, `reference`, and `referenceRaw`) to dynamically include files